Sage Words About Wildlife: Birdbath and Hummingbird Feeder Care

 Hanging feeders in shady areas causes the sugar water to ferment less rapidly.
 However, if you hang them in sunny areas it may be easier for hummers to find them.
 In that case, just clean them more frequently.
 Also, never give hummers honey or plant nectar in their water, because these ferment quickly.

 Forget about adding red food coloring to the solution, because experts say it isn't good for the birds.
-For recipe instructions about proportions of water to sucrose -- hummingbirds prefer table sugar -- click here.
+Audubon provides a recipe for making hummingbird nectar and stresses that "plain white table sugar" is the safest sweetener to add.

 After about two days, or sooner if the feeder solution becomes cloudy or you see any mold, drain the solution and scrub the feeder with hot water.